2i2c-org/docs/admin/howto/manage-users.md

    options](https://github.com/2i2c-org/pilot-hubs/issues/421) for limiting who can sign up, so this should be only used in limited circumstances.

 5. `<a different provider>`.
 We may be able to support other authentication providers, depending on your specific needs and the provider's complexity.
-Please reach out to us if none of these 3 work.
+Please reach out to us if none of these 3 work for your use-case.

 We will ask you what provider you want when we set up the hub.
 We can change the provider after the fact, but only if absolutely necessary.